Streaming Architecture, Performance, Apache Kafka

 Building a low-latency streaming pipeline is an exercise in eliminating waste at every level of your architecture.
 From choosing the right technologies to tuning JVM garbage collection, every decision either adds or removes milliseconds from your critical path.

 Remember that low latency is not free.
-It requires investment in hardware, engineering effort, and often compromises on throughput or cost.
+It requires premium hardware, over-provisioning for headroom, dedicated networking, and significant engineering effort.
 The key is balancing these factors against your application's business requirements.

 Most importantly, maintain discipline around data quality and governance.
 A pipeline that's fast but unreliable serves no one.
 Proper streaming governance ensures that your optimizations don't introduce risk or compromise compliance, allowing you to achieve both speed and reliability.